Hoale2908/MA_Weather/readme.md

 ![alt text](image-7.png)

-Massachusetts Weather Analysis (MWA) is one of my weekend projects.
-It provides insights for weather events in Massachusetts based on data from 2019 to 2024 which is available for download from http://noaa.gov.
+Massachusetts Weather Analysis (MWA) provides insights for weather events in Massachusetts based on data from 2019 to 2024 which is available for download from http://noaa.gov.

 ## Summary